Time series on compact spaces, with an application to dynamic modeling of relative abundance data in Ecology: Abstract

 \section{Abstract}

-Motivated by the dynamic modeling of relative abundance data in ecology, we introduce a general approach to model time series on the simplex.
+Motivated by the dynamic modeling of relative abundance data in ecology, we introduce a general approach to model stationary Markovian or non Markovian time series on (relatively) compact spaces such as a hypercube, the simplex or a sphere in the Euclidean space.
 Our approach is based on a general construction of infinite memory models, called chains with complete connections.
-Simple conditions ensuring the existence of stationary paths are given for the transition kernel that defines the dynamic.
-We then study in details two specific examples with a Dirichlet and a multivariate logistic-normal conditional distribution.
-Inference methods can be based on either likelihood maximization or on some convex criteria that can be used to initialize likelihood optimization.
-We also give an interpretation of our models in term of additive perturbations on the simplex and relative risk ratios which are useful to analyze abundance data in ecosystems.
-An illustration concerning the evolution of the distribution of three species of Scandinavian birds is provided.
+The two main ingredients involved in our generic construction are a parametric family of probability distributions on the state space and a map from the state space to the parameter space.
+Our framework encompasses Markovian models, observation-driven models and more general infinite memory models.
+Simple conditions ensuring the existence and uniqueness of a stationary and ergodic path are given.
+We then study in more details statistical inference in two time series models on the simplex, based on either a Dirichlet or a multivariate logistic-normal conditional distribution.
+Usefulness of our models to analyze abundance data in ecosystems is also discussed.